 - Keep cooking simple with one of the best microwaves

 What are the best refrigerators?

-Based on our research and experience, the GE Profile PFE28KYNFS French door refrigerator is the best overall.
+Based on our research and experience, the best refrigerator overall is the GE Profile PFE28KYNFS French door refrigerator.
 It offers a good combination of excellent temperature management, style, and features that are truly useful.
 If you want the look and convenience of a French door refrigerator but don’t have a big budget, we recommend the Whirlpool WRF535SMHZ which will also do a good job of protecting your foods but doesn’t offer the convenience of an ice and water dispenser in the door.

 The best refrigerators you can buy today

 The best refrigerator overall, the GE Profile PFE28KYNFS French door refrigerator is beautifully designed and has a smudge-proof stainless steel finish to keep it looking spiffy.
 In it you’ll find lots of features for organizing and protecting food.
 It has a full width shelf with temperature control; at the coldest setting it will keep meat fresh longer and on the warmer one it’s ideal for stashing party trays or a cake when you’re entertaining.
 One of the shelves slides under itself to make room for a tall item like a pineapple or a giant soda bottle.
 In the freezer there’s two baskets with dividers to keep food from getting lost in a giant bin.